pptech-ds/Simplon-Project1-WORDPRESS/README.md

 ![image](https://user-images.githubusercontent.com/61125395/120865664-c2d99780-c58e-11eb-8a8e-97246c1acd5a.png)
 * Install WordPress, go to: http://localhost/<your-site-name\>, and fill the forms with necessary informations, once it's done you have the see the back-office, and you are ready to build your website!
 Choose your theme, and necessary plugins, and enjoy it!
 ![image](https://user-images.githubusercontent.com/61125395/120866019-6f1b7e00-c58f-11eb-856a-7c1bd6f99ac8.png)
+* In case you need to code any additional function, here is the code reference: https://codex.wordpress.org/Function_Reference

 # Create a new website